List of mayors of Bendigo: City of Greater Bendigo (1996–present)

 In 1996, seven newly-named wards were created for the amalgamated City of Greater Bendigo.
-They were: Grassy Flat, Whipstick, Sandhurst, Eppalock, Diamond Hill, Fortuna, and Eaglehawk.
+They were: Grassy Flat, Whipstick, Sandhurst, Eppalock, Diamond Hill, Fortuna and Eaglehawk.
 In 2004, a nine-ward structure was introduced.
-The new wards were: Golden Square, Kangaroo Flat, Flora Hill, North West Plains, Sandhurst, Eaglehawk; Epsom, Strathfieldsaye, and Eppalock.
+The new wards were: Golden Square, Kangaroo Flat, Flora Hill, North West Plains, Sandhurst, Eaglehawk; Epsom, Strathfieldsayed and Eppalock.
 In 2012, a "three ward, three councillor" system was reintroduced, the wards being named: Whipstick, Lockwood, and Eppalock.

-In 2016, the new position of Deputy Mayor was introduced.
+In 2016, the new position of deputy mayor was introduced.
 In 2024, the council reverted back to a nine-ward structure.
-The new wards were Epsom, Kennington, Whipstick, Eppalock, Lockwood, Axedale, Golden Square, Lake Weeroona, and Ravenswood.
+The new wards were Epsom, Kennington, Whipstick, Eppalock, Lockwood, Axedale, Golden Square, Lake Weeroona and Ravenswood.